GRE Tunnel Overview

 For better performance and to avoid single points of failure, split multiple connections to the firewall among multiple GRE tunnels rather than use a single tunnel.
 Each GRE tunnel needs a tunnel interface.

-When the firewall allows a packet (based on a policy match) and the packet egresses to a GRE tunnel interface, the firewall adds GRE encapsulation; it doesn’t generate a session.
-The firewall does no Security policy rule lookup for the GRE-encapsulated traffic; therefore, you don’t need a Security policy rule for the GRE traffic the firewall encapsulates.
+When the firewall allows a packet to pass (based on a policy match) and the packet egresses to a GRE tunnel interface, the firewall adds GRE encapsulation; it doesn’t generate a session.
+The firewall does not perform a Security policy rule lookup for the GRE-encapsulated traffic, so you don’t need a Security policy rule for the GRE traffic that the firewall encapsulates.
 However, when the firewall receives GRE traffic, it generates a session and applies all policies to the GRE IP header in addition to the encapsulated traffic.
 The firewall treats the received GRE packet like any other packet.
 Therefore:

 - Likewise, if the zone of the tunnel interface associated with the GRE tunnel (for example, tunnel.1) is a different zone from that of the ingress interface, you must configure a Security policy rule to allow the GRE traffic.

-Because the firewall encapsulates the tunneled packet in a GRE packet, the additional 24 bytes of GRE header automatically result in a smaller Maximum Segment Size (MSS) in the maximum transmisson unit (MTU).
-If you don’t change the IPv4 MSS Adjustment Size for the interface, by default the firewall reduces the MTU by 64 bytes (40 bytes of IP header + 24 bytes of GRE header).
-This means if the default MTU is 1500 bytes, the MSS will be 1436 bytes (1500 - 40 - 24 = 1436).
-If you configure an MSS Adjustment Size of 300 bytes, for example, the MSS will only be 1176 bytes (1500 - 300 - 24 = 1176).
+Because the firewall encapsulates the tunneled packet in a GRE packet, the additional 24 bytes of GRE header automatically result in a smaller Maximum Segment Size (MSS) in the maximum transmission unit (MTU).
+If you don’t change the IPv4 MSS Adjustment Size for the interface, the firewall reduces the MTU by 64 bytes by default (40 bytes of IP header + 24 bytes of GRE header).
+This means if the default MTU is 1,500 bytes, the MSS will be 1,436 bytes (1,500 - 40 - 24 = 1,436).
+If you configure an MSS Adjustment Size of 300 bytes, for example, the MSS will be only 1,176 bytes (1,500 - 300 - 24 = 1,176).

 If you aren’t planning to terminate a GRE tunnel on the firewall, but you want the ability to inspect and control traffic passing through the firewall inside a GRE tunnel, don’t create a GRE tunnel.
 Instead, perform Tunnel Content Inspection of GRE traffic.
-With tunnel content inspection, you are inspecting and enforcing policy on GRE traffic passing through the firewall, not creating a point-to-point, logical link to direct traffic.
+With tunnel content inspection, you are inspecting and enforcing policy on GRE traffic passing through the firewall, not creating a point-to-point, logical link for the purpose of directing traffic.